Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/oas_flow_trigger.md

 Your service is configured with an [apiPrefix](/docs/developer_guide/project/configuration/project_configuration#apiprefix) which {{% variables/apibuilder_prod_name %}} uses to apply authentication to all paths under this prefix.
 By default this is `/api`, but can be configured.
 All paths defined in your imported OpenAPI document will be bound to this prefix.
 For example `/service/user` will be bound as `/api/service/user`.

-If all your desgined paths begin with a common prefix, i.e. `/service`, then by changing your `apiPrefix` in configuration to match this prefix, {{% variables/apibuilder_prod_name %}} will not apply the prefix twice, and allow `/service/user` to be bound as-is.
+If all your designed paths begin with a common prefix, i.e. `/service`, then by changing your `apiPrefix` in configuration to match this prefix, {{% variables/apibuilder_prod_name %}} will not apply the prefix twice, and allow `/service/user` to be bound as-is.

 ## API specification